NavicoOS/ac2git/README.md

-### Credits ###

-This tool was inspired by the work done by [Ryan LaNeve](https://github.com/rlaneve) in his https://github.com/rlaneve/accurev2git repository and the desire to improve it.
-Since this script is sufficiently different I have placed it in a separate repository here.
-I must also thank [Tom Isaacson](https://github.com/parsley72) for his contribusion to the discussions about the tool and how it could be improved.
-It was his work that prompted me to start on this implementation.
-You can find his fork of the original repo here https://github.com/parsley72/accurev2git.

-The algorithm used here was colaboratibely devised by [Robert Smithson](https://github.com/fatfreddie), whose stated goal is to rid the multiverse of Accurev since ridding just our verse is not good enough, and myself.

-My work is in the implementation and the merging part of the algorithm all of which I humbly offer to anyone who doesn't want to remain stuck with Accurev.

 ### Overview ###

 ac2git is a tool to convert an Accurev depot into a git repo.
 All specified Accurev streams will be the target of the conversion, and an attempt is made to map the Accurev stream model to a Git branching model.
 There are fundemental differences between the two that can make the converted repo history look strange at times but we've done our best to maintain correctness over beauty.